-- (26) An Access Plan is developed collaboratively through discussions between the student and the Access and Inclusion team.
-The Access Plan outlines the relevant agreed reasonable adjustments to learning, assessment, and examinations. - (27) Access Plans may include adjustments and supports needed for practicums, work placements, field trips, study at other institutions or study abroad as appropriate. - a.
-Students may be required to meet fitness tests for work placements or provide evidence from a medical practitioner about their fitness to study overseas. - (28) When determining reasonable adjustments, the Access and Inclusion team may need to liaise with the Course Coordinator or nominated academic staff member and will take into account information provided by the student in their application for support or in subsequent meeting and evidence supplied by the student from a relevant medical practitioner or allied health professional. - (29) Adjustments may include, but are not limited to: - a. adjustments to physical access, - b. more time in exams or to complete assessments, - c. study materials in a different format, and - d.
-Assistive technology and software. - (30) Where the relevant health professional indicates that the nature or extent of a person's disability has the potential to create a health and safety risk to themselves or others, the Access and Inclusion team will work with the student and the relevant health professional to minimise the risk where possible, with assistance from the University Health and Safety team.
+(26) An Access Plan is developed collaboratively through discussions between the student and Access and Inclusion.
+The Access Plan outlines the relevant agreed reasonable adjustments to learning, assessment, and examinations.

+(27) Access Plans may include adjustments and supports needed for practicums, work placements, field trips, study at other institutions or study abroad as appropriate.

+a.
+Students may be required to meet fitness tests for work placements or provide evidence from a medical practitioner about their fitness to study overseas.

+(28) When determining reasonable adjustments, Access and Inclusion may need to liaise with the Course Coordinator or nominated academic staff member and will take into account information provided by the student in their application for support or in subsequent meeting and evidence supplied by the student from a relevant medical practitioner or allied health professional.

+(29) Adjustments may include, but are not limited to:

+- a. adjustments to physical access, - b. more time in exams or to complete assessments, - c. study materials in a different format, and - d.
+Assistive technology and software.

+(30) Where the relevant health professional indicates that the nature or extent of a person's disability has the potential to create a health and safety risk to themselves or others, the Access and Inclusion team will work with the student and the relevant health professional to minimise the risk where possible, with assistance from Work Health and Safety.

-Approval and Implementation of an Access Plan
+Approval and implementation of an Access Plan

-- (31) Depending on the nature of the disability, the Access Plan will either be approved for the duration of the course or for a specific time period as outlined in the Access Plan. - a.
+(31) Depending on the nature of the disability, the Access Plan will either be approved for the duration of the course or for a specific time period as outlined in the Access Plan.

+- a.
 Students will receive a copy of the Access Plan once it has been approved. - b.
-Access Plans will be reviewed periodically, however students are encouraged to contact Access and Inclusion at any stage to seek advice or to request changes to their Access Plan as appropriate. - (32) Staff and students are responsible for the implementation of the Access Plan in a reasonable timeframe. - a.
-Students are to provide a copy of their Access Plan to Lecturers and Unit Coordinators in a timely manner for each semester of study, noting that the Access and Inclusion team can share an Access Plan on a student's behalf where they do not feel comfortable doing so. - b.
-Where relevant, the Access and Inclusion will notify the Examinations team of the reasonable adjustments to be implemented during the student's examinations. - (33) Where the implementation of a reasonable adjustment may take time to implement (e.g. changes to physical access), the student will be kept informed of the expected timeframe of completion.
+Access Plans will be reviewed periodically, however students are encouraged to contact Access and Inclusion at any stage to seek advice or to request changes to their Access Plan as appropriate.

+(32) Staff and students are responsible for the implementation of the Access Plan in a reasonable timeframe.

+- a.
+Students are to provide a copy of their Access Plan to Lecturers and Unit Coordinators in a timely manner for each semester of study, noting that Access and Inclusion can share an Access Plan on a student's behalf where they do not feel comfortable doing so. - b.
+Where relevant, Access and Inclusion will notify Timetabling, Examinations and Results of the reasonable adjustments to be implemented during the student's examinations.

+(33) Where the implementation of reasonable adjustments may take time to implement (e.g. changes to physical access), the student will be kept informed of the expected timeframe of completion.

+Concerns raised about a student by a third party

+(34) Where there are concerns about a student's wellbeing or safety, a University employee may respond to provide support and advice to the student.

+(35) Where appropriate and necessary, the University may require evidence or impose conditions as a result of concerns being raised.

+(36) Such concerns are to be managed in accordance with the Fitness to Study Procedure.

-Review of Decision / Complaints
+Review of decision / complaints

-(34) A student may request a review of a decision made under this Policy within ten (10) working days of issue of the approved Access Plan.
+(37) A student may request a review of a decision made under this Policy within ten (10) working days of issue of the approved Access Plan.
 The outcome of such a review will be final.

-(35) A student who is not satisfied with the quality or delivery of a university service, or who has experienced unfair treatment can submit a complaint in accordance with the Student Complaints Policy.
+(38) A student who is not satisfied with the quality or delivery of a University service, or who believes they have experienced unfair treatment can submit a complaint in accordance with the Student Complaints Policy.